ProseMirror/prosemirror-test-builder/README.md

 first argument, followed by zero or more child nodes, and return a node with those attributes and children.
 Children should be either strings (for text nodes), existing nodes, or the result of calling a mark builder.
-For leaf nodes, you may also pass the builder function itself, without calling it.
 Mark builder functions work similarly, but return an object representing a set of nodes rather than a single node.

 These builders help specifying and retrieving positions in the documents that you created (to avoid needing to count tokens when